 Application for admission as a matriculated student should be completed online with the University at the earliest opportunity.
 Complete application instructions are included on the Graduate Admissions Process page and within the online application system.
-A non-refundable, non-transferrable \$50 application fee is required for each application.
-Every graduate student must hold a baccalaureate degree from a regionally accredited institution of higher education before starting their course of study (except for dual-degree students).
+A non-refundable, non-transferable \$50 application fee is required for each application.
+Every graduate student must hold a baccalaureate degree from a regionally accredited institution of higher education before graduate matriculation.

 Program admission deadlines vary; please consult the graduate program's website for specific information.
 To ensure full consideration, applications and all required supplemental materials must be received prior to the established deadline.
 Applications received after the deadline may not receive full consideration.
-The Doctor of Physical Therapy, Master of Science in Communication Disorders, and Master of Science in Communication Disorders, and Master of Occupational Therapy programs utilize a centralized application system (CAS).
-For the CAS applications, only verified applications who also pay the \$50 Stockton supplemental fee move on to the faculty review committees.
+The Doctor of Physical Therapy, Master of Science in Communication Sciences and DisordersMaster of Science in Communication Sciences and DisordersMaster of Science in Communication Sciences and Disorders, and Master of Science in Communication Sciences and Disorders, and Master of Science in Communication Sciences and DisordersMaster of Science in Communication Sciences and DisordersMaster of Science in Communication Sciences and DisordersMaster of Science in Communication Sciences and DisordersMaster of Science in Communication Sciences and DisordersMaster of Science in Communication Sciences and DisordersMaster of Science in Communication Sciences and DisordersMaster of Science in Communication Sciences and DisordersMaster of Science in Communication Sciences and DisordersMaster of Science in Communication Sciences and DisordersMaster of Occupational Therapy programs utilize a centralized application system (CAS).
+For the CAS applications, only verified applications who also pay the \$50 Stockton supplemental fee move on to the faculty review committees